Workflows Reference

 πŸ”§ Refactor Workflow (/refactor)

-File: .agent/workflows/refactor.md
+File: .agents/workflows/refactor.md

 Safely restructure existing code while preserving behavior.